Updated: December 16, 2022

 What are the exceptions?

-Where it’s reasonable to consider the disposition occurred due to, or in anticipation of, one or more of the following events, the proposed residential property flipping rule wouldn’t apply where there’s a:
+Where it’s reasonable to consider the disposition occurred due to, or in anticipation of, one or more of the following events, the residential property flipping rule will not apply where there’s a:

 - death of the taxpayer or a related person